 Code Savvy is a not-for-profit organization inspiring kids and teens to become code-savvy, that is, to understand the kind of creative thinking that goes into coding, and to try out programming computers and devices.
-Code Savvy is determined to bring more diversity -- gender and ethnic diversity -- to computer science; Creative problem-solving relies on diverse backgrounds and viewpoints.
+Code Savvy is determined to bring more diversity -- gender and ethnic diversity -- to computer science.

-Technovation Challenge (young women ages 12-18 design and code mobile apps as they participate in this worldwide coding and business challenge) + the festive Appapalooza
+Technovation Challenge (young women ages 12-18 design and code mobile apps as they participate in this global coding and entrepreneurial challenge) + the festive Appapalooza

 Code Clubs -- youth

 learn to code after school at community sites.
 Code Savvy will be launching code clubs and coding events at several locations in North Minneapolis starting in fall 2014, and other communities around the Twin Cities during 2015.
 Please direct inquiries from potential community partners to hello@CodeSavvy.org